KristaMarbury/employeetracker/README.md

 # Known Bugs

 The update employee roles function and the find employees by manager function work.
+After clicking on remove employee, the terminal refuses to take any input.

 # License